sdp-tech/Visualization/README.md

 ### Fix / Update

-**201128**
-> map.js > load_data(), each_data()
-속도 개선을 위해 load_data() , each_data() function 분리
-=> 데이터를 불러와서 Localstorage 에 저장하도록 함.
+...

 **201222**
-> Changed a json format of data into geojson format
+> 1. Changed a json format of data into geojson format

 **201225**
-> Filtering function implemented with Select2 & rangeSlider on filter bar
+> 1. Filtering function implemented with Select2 & rangeSlider on filter bar

 **201226**
-> Disable Mouse dragging or zooming when mouse is over the filter bar
+> 1. Disable Mouse dragging or zooming when mouse is over the filter bar
-> Added a loading page before the map, map data is loaded
+> 2. Added a loading page before the map, map data is loaded

 **201226**
-> added optgroup elements to region / sector for clarifying the child options
+> 1. added optgroup elements to region / sector for clarifying the child options

 **201227**
-> added a filter clear button (using Select2, ionRangeSlider module)
+> 1. added a filter clear button (using Select2, ionRangeSlider module)
-> Search Control added ** let marker open its own popup when searched **
+> 2. Search Control added ** let marker open its own popup when searched **
-> added an Easybutton to get back to the initial setView
+> 3. added an Easybutton to get back to the initial setView
-> let optgroup be selectable so that user can selet/ unselect all according options by clicking the optgroup title
+> 4. let optgroup be selectable so that user can selet/ unselect all according options by clicking the optgroup title

 ### Tech